 Buying a property, but not sure if you need an ALTA survey during due diligence?
 Real estate transactions are complex and ALTA/ACSM Land Surveys, more commonly referred to as ALTA surveys, help identify potential issues that may affect the value or future use of the property.
 ALTA surveys are frequently required by most lenders, title insurers, and attorneys.

 When an ALTA is not required, it is important to balance the potential risks versus the cost of due diligence.
-While a survey can be costly, in most cases, the value brought by the survey – in identifying potentially expensive title problems ahead of time and in allowing the lender to obtain extended coverage from the title company – will inevitably outweigh its cost many times over.
+While a survey can be costly, in most cases, the value brought by the survey – identifying potentially expensive title problems ahead of time and allowing the lender to obtain extended coverage from the title company – will inevitably outweigh its cost many times over.

 It is crucial to have an ALTA performed when:

 - Future development is planned.